UBC-MDS/nba_player_stat/README.md

 - A slider of the year the player plays in NBA.

-- Tick boxes of the quarter of the player plays.
+- A check box of statistics to show.

-- A multiple check box of the team the player plays for.
+- A check box of the team the player plays for.

+- A Tick box of the whole career statistics of the player.

 We aim to offer three charts of player performances; Scoring performance(Point per game, Shooting accuracy), Game play(Number of games), and Skill indicators(Point per game, Total Rebound per game, Assist per game, Steal per game, and Block per game).
 These will show the player's performances according to the player search and its filter.